bruno222/flex-plugin-crm-panels/README.md

 Is a simple plugin to dynamically add iframes into each and every task, based on `task.attributes`.

+You could use this plugin to load your own custom CRM system for each inbound call/chat, along with your Knowledge Base and other systems you may have.

 ## Installing:

 `npm install`